drewstaylor/cheeze-of-insight/README.md

     1. Decentralized prediction markets can be used to generate sets of tokens that represent a financial stake in the outcomes of any event.

-    2. By combining the _0x Protocol_ with an _Augur_ prediction market and open source code from _Veil_, once phase Phase III of the tournament has is reached our platform automatically begins launching prediction markets that speculate on each daily Duel window.
+    2. By combining the _0x Protocol_ with an _Augur_ prediction market and open source code from _Veil_, once phase Phase III of the tournament is reached our platform automatically begins launching prediction markets that speculate on each daily Duel window.

     3. Each day, before each Dueling window, 2 categories of prediction markets will be launched, and this will acount for a total of 10 prediction markets launched daily throughout Phase III of the tournament: